boto/boto3/docs/source/guide/s3-examples.rst

 .. meta::
    :description:
    :keywords: AWS S3 code examples for Boto3

+Amazon Simple Storage Service (Amazon S3) is a web service that provides highly scalable cloud storage.
+Amazon S3 provides easy to use object storage, with a simple web service interface to store and get any amount of data from anywhere on the web.

+The Python API for Amazon S3 is exposed through the AWS.S3 client class.
+For more information about Amazon S3,  see the `Amazon S3 documentation <http://aws.amazon.com/documentation/s3/>`_.

 You can use the following examples to access Amazon Simple Storage Service (Amazon S3) using
-AWS Boto.
+AWS Pyton SDK.
 For more information about Amazon S3,  see the `Amazon S3 documentation <http://aws.amazon.com/documentation/s3/>`_.

 **Examples**

 .. toctree::
    :maxdepth: 1

-   s3-example-get-buckets
-   s3-example-get-buckets-in-region
-   s3-example-create-buckets
-   s3-example-does-bucket-exist
-   s3-example-get-bucket-items
-   s3-example-upload-bucket-item
-   s3-example-upload-bucket-item-with-metadata
-   s3-example-get-bucket-item
-   s3-example-set-item-props
-   s3-example-add-notification
-   s3-example-create-policy-template
-   s3-example-set-bucket-policy
-   s3-example-bucket-cors
-   s3-example-set-bucket-permission
-   s3-example-bucket-website
+   s3-example-creating-buckets
+   s3-example-configuring-buckets
+   s3-example-access-permissions
+   s3-example-bucket-policies
+   s3-example-static-web-host